niloc95/webScheduler/docs/get-involved.md

 ### Suggestions

 Everything you might suggest about the project will be taken into concern and is highly appreciated.
 Your ideas of new features and enhancements are very important and will help @webScheduler become even better.
-So do not hesitate to submit your suggestions and feature requests to [E!A Submission Form](http://@webScheduler.org/submission.php)
+So do not hesitate to submit your suggestions and feature requests to -

 ### Translation

 You are more than welcome to help with the translation progress of the user interface.
 The application is already translated into a big variety of languages but as new features are added new strings need to be translated.
-You can send your translations with a pull request in GitHub or per email to [alextselegidis@gmail.com](mailto:alextselegidis@gmail.com)
+You can send your translations with a pull request in GitHub or per email to Nilo Cara<nilo.cara@frontend.co.za>

 ### User Feedback

 It would be much appreciated if you would take 5 minutes of your time to fill this small form on your experience with @webScheduler.
 User feedback is very important and will help with the future planning of the project.
-Fill the [E!A Feedback Form](https://docs.google.com/forms/d/15dw1jl7lUgw4q-XXMn13Gx_e8zJxAiyWYMOdqtZqIHU/viewform).

 *This document applies to @webScheduler v1.5.1.*